10 best long-term investments in 2025

 Overview: Where growth stocks are the sports cars of the stock world, dividend stocks are sedans — they can achieve solid returns but they’re unlikely to speed higher as fast as growth stocks.

-Who are they good for?: Dividend stocks are good for long-term buy-and-hold investors, especially those who want less volatility than average and who enjoy or need a cash payout.
+Who are they good for?
+Dividend stocks are good for long-term buy-and-hold investors, especially those who want less volatility than average and who enjoy or need a cash payout.

+Risks: While dividend stocks tend to be less volatile than growth stocks, they may still rise and fall significantly, especially if the stock market enters a rough period.
+However, a dividend-paying company is usually more mature and established than a growth company and so it’s generally considered safer.
 That said, if a dividend-paying company doesn’t earn enough to pay its dividend, it will cut the payout, and its stock may plummet as a result.

 The returns here can be high, but won’t usually be as great as with growth stocks.
 And if you’d prefer to go with a dividend stock fund so that you can own a diversified set of stocks, you’ll find plenty available.
+Learn more about the best dividend ETFs and how to invest in them.

 5. Value stocks

-Value stocks are those that are cheaper on certain valuation metrics such as a price-earnings ratio, a measure of how much investors are paying for every dollar of earnings.
+Value stocks are those that are cheaper on certain valuation metrics such as price-earnings ratio — a measure of how much investors are paying for every dollar of earnings.
+Value stocks are contrasted against growth stocks, which tend to grow faster and where valuations are higher.

 Risks: Value stocks often have less downside, so if the market falls, they tend to fall less.
 And if the market rises, they can still rise, too.

 Rewards: Value stocks may be able to actually rise faster than other non-value stocks, if the market favors them again, pushing their valuations up.
-So the appeal of value stocks is that you can get above-average returns while taking on less risk.
+The appeal of value stocks is that you can get above-average returns while taking on less risk.
+Many value stocks also pay dividends.

 6. Target-date funds